Options - go to homepage

 Access to all features no yes

-Allows datum transformation yes, via TMM yes, via the API and/or TMM
+Allows datum transformation configuration yes, via TMM and RESTful API yes, via the TPSDK API and/or TMM

 Allows going static no, just 1Hz snapshot positions yes